-FROM 1938 TO 1989, Bo Randall’s shop made some of the finest hunting, survival, and fighting knives in the world—and since then, his family has continued the tradition.
-Guy Clark wrote a song about one.
+FROM 1938 TO 1989, Bo Randall made some of the finest hunting, survival, and fighting knives in the world—and his family carries on the tradition to this day.
+Guy Clark wrote a song about a Randall knife.
 Bush pilots, hunters, and survivalists have relied on them.
-And NASA even sent Randall knives into space.
+NASA even sent Randall knives into space.

 In the early days, if you wanted a Randall, you got in line with GIs and sailors ordering blades before heading overseas.
 Today, demand is so high you have to wait six years to get a new one.
 This, in part, is why collectors dedicate their lives to searching for vintage Randall knives.